-Title III.
-Trademarks and Geographical Indications
+Title III Trademarks and Geographical Indications

-Part I. Trademarks and Rights of Protection →
+Part I Trademarks and Rights of Protection

-Chapter I. Trademarks →
+Chapter I Trademarks

-- 1. Any sign represented or capable of being represented graphically may be considered as trademark, provided that such signs are capable of distinguishing the goods of the same kind of one undertaking from those of other undertakings. - 2.
+- 1. Any sign capable of being represented graphically may be considered as trademark, provided that such signs are capable of distinguishing the goods of one undertaking from those of other undertakings. - 2.
 The following, in particular, may be considered as trademarks within the meaning of paragraph (1): words, designs, ornaments, combinations of colours, the three-dimensional shape of goods or of their packaging, as well as melodies or other acoustic signals. - 3.
-Any references in this Law to: - (i) trademarks shall also mean service marks, - (ii) goods shall mean, in particular, industrial or handicraft goods, agriculture products or natural products, such as, in particular, waters, minerals, raw materials, as well as, subject to Article 174(3), services, - (iii) well-known trademarks shall mean not registered trademarks.
+Any references in this Law to: - (i) trademarks shall also mean service marks, - (ii) goods shall mean, in particular, industrial or handicraft goods, agriculture products or natural products, such as, in particular, waters, minerals, raw materials, as well as, subject to Article 174(3), services, - (iii) counterfeit trademarks shall mean identical trademarks illegally used or trademarks which in the course of trade can not be distinguished from the trademarks registered for the goods covered by the right of protection, - (iv) earlier trademarks shall mean the trademarks applied for registration or registered basing on the earlier priority.